vrbin90s/laravel-mini-CRM/README.md

 # Mini-CRM
-This project was given as a test by the company to showcase some of my skills and knowldge for Junior Developer position.
+This project was given as a test by the company to showcase some of my skills and knowledge for the Junior Developer position.
+It was a fun project, and I was very happy to participate.
+Hopefully, you will find this project useful to your needs! :mortar_board:

-This project built with Laravel v9.17.0
+This project was built with Laravel v9.17.0

 # Given / Completed Requirments
 - [x] Ability to login as administrator